Facebook collects all content that is typed into its website, even if it is not posted, a tech consultant has claimed.

 ‘I realised that any text I put into the status update box was sent to Facebook's servers, even if I did not click the post button,’ he wrote on his blog yesterday.

-Referring to the GIF he created below, he found that a HTTP post request was sent to Facebook each time he wrote out a status, containing the exact text he entered.
+Referring to the GIF he created, he found that a HTTP post request was sent to Facebook each time he wrote out a status, containing the exact text he entered.

 ‘This is outright Orwellian, and inconvenient,’ he said.
 ‘Since I am now aware of this, I am more cautious about what I enter into the text area.